rickroll747/NanoHash/README.md

 and Install numpy, requests, PyCuda If You have An NVIDIA GPU And OpenCL If You have An AMD GPU.
 Then Download and Extract the Latest Release, And Open the Terminal: python3 NH_Miner.py.

+# Fixing Error on Windows/Linux
+## Windows
+If you open the exe file and it closes and opens and closes again then its because you havent installed the libraries.
+## Linux
+If the output says something like "Traceback (most recent call last): File import pycuda.driver as cuda ModuleNotFoundError" then you havent installed all the dependencies.